eclipse-che/che-docs/src/main/_docs/setup/setup-getting-started.md

 If you are running Che using a tagged version that is a not a redirection label, such as `5.0.0-M7`, then these caching issues will not happen, as the software installed is tagged and specific to that particular version, never changing over time.

 # Volume Mounts
 We use volume mounts to configure certain parts of Che.
 The presence or absence of certain volume mounts will trigger certain behaviors in the system.
-For example, you can volume mount a Che source git repository with `:/repo` to activate development mode where we start Che's containers using source code from the repository instead of the software inside of the default containers.
+For example, you can volume mount a Che source git repository with `:/repo` to use Che source code instead of the binaries and configuration that is shipped with our Docker images.

 At a minimum, you must volume mount a local path to `:/data`, which will be the location that Che installs its configuration, user data, version and log information.
 Che also leaves behind a `cli.log` file in this location to debug any odd behaviors while running the system.
 In this folder we also create a `che.env` file which contains all of the admin configuration that you can set or override in a single location.